shiyam-sarker10/The-Royel-Garden/README.md

 # The Royal Garden

-### The Royal Garden is  a project that is similar to a real-time online hotel booking system where users can book hotel and other thing s
+### The Royal Garden is  a project that is similar to a real-time online hotel booking system where users can book hotels digitally